ics-unisg/nassy/imotions/README.md

 Add the definition in eventsource-itrace.xml and enable reception over tcp port 8089.
 This port is hardcode in the itrace eclipse plugin.

+# Itrace

+Install itrace and configure the plugin.
+Use the adapted version: https://github.com/ics-unisg/iTrace-Eclipse/pull/1

+A current build can be found in this folder.
+Copy `org.itrace_0.1.2.jar` to the `eclipse\dropin` folder inside the eclipse installation.